 Click the Scrape Again button:

-If the above explanation does not solve your problems please feel free to write to our support team at email@example.com from your registered email ID and our support team will be more than happy to help…
+And, that’s it.
+We hope the article helped you resolve the issue.
+In case, If the above steps did not resolve your problem, please feel free to reach our support team directly from here and will be more than happy to help…